Here’s everything you need to know about whether you can use an extension cord with your space heater.

 Can I use a Power Strip with a Space Heater?

-Similar to extension cords, you should not use power strips with a space heater.
-Power strips can easily heat up so the material melts.
+Similar to extension cords, you should not use power strips with a space heater except if you use a heavy-duty product.
+Cheaply made power strips can easily heat up so the material melts.
 They might even catch fire.

-Using power strips can be even more dangerous than using an extension cord in case you have more devices than just your space heater plugged in.
+Using cheap power strips can be even more dangerous than using a cheap extension cord in case you have more devices than just your space heater plugged in.

 The more devices you run with the power strip, the more power is used.
 But a space heater already runs at the limit of what your power strip can deliver.